DustinYochim/parser/README.txt

-# Scanner Project
+# Parser Project
-This scanner project implements option 1, the plain string reader.
+This parser project uses the previous scanner to get tokens and generates either an error for a bad program or a parse tree for a valid program.